ribeiroluan/streamlit-nba-recap/README.md

 This web app was created as a part of exploring `Streamlit` as a method to deploy data projects.
 It is directed to people who, like me, love NBA basketball and want to recap the main events from seasons going back to 1980 - award winners, season leaders, shot charts for individual players and per game stats.

-The web app is hosted on the Streamlit Community Cloud, and you can check it out [here](https://nbarecap.streamlit.app/)!
+The web app is hosted on the Streamlit Community Cloud, and you can check it out for yourself  [here](https://nbarecap.streamlit.app/)!

-Check it out!
+Check out the demo below!

 <p align = "center">
     <img src="resources/nba-recap-demo.gif" width = 800>